nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in FAILS.
+- `list` followed by `delete 2` deletes the 2nd person in AIMS.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from FAILS.
+Clears all entries from AIMS.

 Format: `clear`

 ### Undo last modification : `undo`

-Undoes the last modification done to FAILS.
+Undoes the last modification done to AIMS.

 <div markdown="block" class="alert alert-warning">

-:exclamation: **Caution:** Once FAILS is closed, the undo history will be lost.
+:exclamation: **Caution:** Once AIMS is closed, the undo history will be lost.

 </div>